WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Arguments

-1. _from_ - Mandatory argument: accepts a _Long_ value representing epoch timestamp which defines the start of the query span, the `startTime` field is used for comparision.
+1. _from_ - Mandatory argument: accepts a _Long_ value representing epoch timestamp which defines the start of the query span, the `startTime` field is used for comparison.

 2. _to_ - Mandatory argument: accepts a _Long_ value representing the epoch timestamp, which defines the end of the query span; the `startTime` field is used for comparison.